-We all have our days where we just don’t feel great, we are sad, we are angry, we are stressed, anxious or overwhelmed and when we do feel like this, our dog has an uncanny way of picking up on it and coming to our needs to comfort us.
+We all have our days where we just don’t feel great, we can be sad, angry, stressed, anxious, shut down, withdrawn, panic stricken or overwhelmed and when we do feel like this, our dog has an uncanny way of picking up on it and coming to our needs to comfort us.

 Point Cook Dog Training & Day Care proudly supports and sponsors mindDog Australia.